nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Enter the weight of chicken in kg:
+Please enter the wastage weight of 'chicken' in kg:
 ____________________________________________________________
 8.45
 ____________________________________________________________
-Wastage of chicken is now 8.45 kg
+Wastage of 'chicken' has been added and is now 8.45 kg!
 ____________________________________________________________
 ____________________________________________________________
-Wastage of chicken has exceeded the limit
+Wastage of 'chicken' has exceeded the limit!
 ____________________________________________________________
 ```

 ```
 ____________________________________________________________
 Here are the ingredients you have:
 1. chicken
-   Storage: 2.2 kg
+   Storage: 7.0 kg
    Wastage: 8.45 kg
    Limit: 7.7 (exceeded)
+   Expiry Date: No expiry date has been set
 You can use command 'add' to add new ingredients!
 ____________________________________________________________
 ```